Essential Considerations for Post-Collision Vehicle Repairs

 Vehicle Insurance imposed standards

 Apart from the challenges associated with replacement parts, insurance companies also exacerbate stress on the collision repair industry and individual businesses by delaying inspections and supplements.
 However, this isn't entirely their fault.
 Since the COVID-19 pandemic, there has been a shortage of insurance adjusters in various metropolitan areas.
 For the most part the car insurance inspector position is very challenging and stressful, as it entails dealing with money-related conflicts throughout the day.
-It is not uncommon for a body shop to have a vehicle sit in a disassembled state for multiple weeks if not a month before an appraiser from the insurance company comes to record and possibly approve a supplement.
+It is not uncommon for a body shop to have a vehicle sit in a disassembled state for multiple weeks, if not a month, before an appraiser from the insurance company comes to record and possibly approve a supplement.
 A supplement is necessary when additional damage is found after the vehicle is taken apart, beyond what was initially discovered during the visual inspection.
 Supplements are quite common and the majority of vehicles undergo additional supplements as part of the insurance company's collision repair evaluation process.

-Another concerning issue effecting body shops all across the country has to do with insurance companies delay in paying out on claims.
+Another concerning issue affecting body shops all across the country has to do with insurance companie's delay in paying out on claims.
 Some insurance companies have implemented some aggressive policies that not only reduce payout amounts but also slow down the direct payments to the body shop.
 Even if you haven't signed a direction to pay, allowing the body shop to collect collision repair funds directly from your insurance company, you may still be waiting for the check.
 While you wait for the insurance payment, your car may remain in a state of disrepair, sitting in a body shop lot or storage facility.
 Alternatively, if the repairs are completed, you may not be able to take possession of the car until the payment is received.
-This payment delay issue was exacerbated during the COVID-19 crisis with some insurance companies failing to send appraisers to assess the car's condition.
-As a result, repair shops were forced to keep the cars indefinitely, accruing daily lot/storage fees that many insurance companies refused to pay, leading to shop placing liens on numerous vehicles during this time.
+This payment delay issue was exacerbated during the COVID-19 crisis, with some insurance companies failing to send appraisers to assess the car's condition.
+As a result, repair shops were forced to keep the cars indefinitely, accruing daily lot/storage fees that many insurance companies refused to pay, leading to shops placing liens on numerous vehicles during this time.

-Wide spread corruption and fraud within the industry
+Widespread corruption and fraud within the industry

-It is no secret that corruption is ramped in the auto collision repair industry.
+It is no secret that corruption is rampant in the auto collision repair industry.
 Bribes, inflated damage claims and fraudulent claims are widespread and significantly contribute to the rising insurance premiums.
-Unsavory practices such as bribes paid out to the insurance appraiser is considered a standard practice amongst some shops and insurance appraisers.
-Theses repair shops will bribe or pressure the appraiser to write a larger estimate for parts that may not be replaced or can easily be repaired at a lower cost.
+Unsavory practices such as bribes paid out to the insurance appraiser are considered a standard practice amongst some shops and insurance appraisers.
+These repair shops will bribe or pressure the appraiser to write a larger estimate for parts that may not be replaced or can easily be repaired at a lower cost.
 This fraudulent practice is often referred to as “Greasing the wheels”.
 Some body shops will even give a percentage of the repair estimate paid out by the insurance company directly to the insurance appraiser.
 On the opposite end of the spectrum, some corrupt insurance appraisers may provide very low estimates to auto body shops that are unwilling to comply with their demands for bribes as a retaliatory measure.
-Even worst they may avoid working with those body shops entirely causing the business massive delays and loss of revenue.
+Even worse they may avoid working with those body shops entirely, causing the business massive delays and loss of revenue.

 Another unsavory practice employed by unscrupulous auto body shops resorted to imposing steep storage fees as a means to mitigate financial losses experienced within the industry.
 Moreover, some of these establishments engaged in the practice of unreasonably inflating service costs, going beyond renegotiating fair market hourly rates with insurance companies.
 Some customers were even required to sign agreements acknowledging their responsibility for any hourly labor overage not covered by their insurance provider.
 Another unethical practice involves charging exorbitant rates for parts and labor, adding unnecessary fees or misleading customers about the extent of damage or required repairs.
 Some of these businesses also implement variable rates depending on the payer, as they adeptly adjust prices to secure higher payments from different parties.

-Now, repairing a simple fender rather than replacing it does not pose any direct risk to the vehicles operation however, it does put under question the quality and longevity of that repair.
+Now, repairing a simple fender rather than replacing it does not pose any direct risk to the vehicle’s operation; however, it does put under question the quality and longevity of that repair.

-Some shops have also resorted to committing fraud by staging fake car accidents increasing the damage on a vehicle artificially to get a higher appraisal or supplement payment.
-This practice is not only unethical it is criminal and it undermines trust in the industry and can result in financial strain on both the insurance industry and unsuspecting vehicle owners, who are already grappling with the inconvenience of repairs.
+Some shops have also resorted to committing fraud by staging fake car accidents, increasing the damage on a vehicle artificially to get a higher appraisal or supplement payment.
+This practice is not only unethical, it is criminal and it undermines trust in the industry and can result in financial strain on both the insurance industry and unsuspecting vehicle owners, who are already grappling with the inconvenience of repairs.

 Environmental regulations and legal restrictions